Better sleep is possible

 About me

-I am a clinical psychologist specializing in the treatment of insomnia and other sleep-related difficulties.
+I am a clinical psychologist specializing in the treatment of insomnia and other sleep-related difficulties, and I also work with adults navigating anxiety, stress, and life transitions.
 I am passionate about offering high-quality, evidence-based care.
-I have advanced training in Cognitive Behavioral Therapy for Insomnia (CBT-I) through the University of Pennsylvania, as well as training in Acceptance and Commitment Therapy specifically for insomnia (ACT-I).
+I have advanced training in Cognitive Behavioral Therapy for Insomnia (CBT-I) through the University of Pennsylvania, as well as training in Acceptance and Commitment Therapy for Insomnia (ACT-I).

 Request a free consultation